The first of Oxford Rail's newly tooled LNER Class J26 0-6-0 steam locomotives have now arrived into stock here at Rails of Sheffield!

-Four variations are due for release including an NER lined black example, one in LNER lined black and two British Railways black models - all with accurate detail variations depending on the era.
-We hope to see these arrive into stock sometime during late 2024.
+Four variations are available in this newly tooled range including an NER lined black example, one in LNER lined black and two British Railways black models - all with accurate detail variations depending on the era.
+Limited stocks are available of the LNER black and BR black examples in the first batch with more stock of these and the NER lined black examples set to follow along later.

 These models fill in a gap for Eastern region modellers and promise to feature a robust specification at quite a low price point relative to other locomotives of this size.
 Each variation is available either DCC ready or pre-fitted with Digital Sound.